QubesOS/qubes-doc/introduction/support.md

 ## Staying safe ##

-The Qubes mailing lists are open to the public.
-The contents of the list are crawled by search engines and archived by third-party services outside of our control.
-Please do not send anything to the mailing lists that you are not comfortable seeing discussed in public.
+The Qubes mailing lists and forum are open to the public.
+The contents are crawled by search engines and archived by third-party services outside of our control.
+Please do not send or post anything that you are not comfortable seeing discussed in public.
 If confidentiality is a concern, please use PGP encryption in an off-list email.

 The Qubes community includes people from all walks of life and from around the world.
 Individuals differ in areas of experience and technical expertise.
 You